 Most DUI arrests occur after a police traffic stop.
 Before pulling someone over for a possible DUI, officers will look for some sort of moving violation.
 Even minor violations, particularly at night when DUI enforcement is most active, will result in law enforcement initiating a traffic stop.

 If you have been arrested following a Charleston DUI stop, you may be unsure of your rights and legal protections.
 An experienced DUI lawyer could investigate your case and identify potentially viable defenses.

 What Does a Typical DUI Stop Look Like?

-In a typical DUI stop, the driver is blue-lighted by the police officer, and the officer approaches the vehicle after it comes to a complete stop.
+In a typical DUI stop in Charleston, the driver is blue-lighted by the police officer, and the officer approaches the vehicle after it comes to a complete stop.
 The officer may ask the driver where they are coming from and where they are going before asking for their driver’s license, proof of insurance, and registration.

 The officer may indicate that they smell alcohol and subsequently may ask the driver if they have had anything to drink.
 The officer will then run the information on the driver’s license to ensure that they are not under suspension or have any pending warrants for their arrest.